Lismore property market overview: September 2025

 Nimbin

 North of Lismore is the rapidly growing town of Nimbin.
 The town is home to around 2,500 thanks to its stunning natural setting but also a unique cultural phenomenon.
 The town’s laid-back nature has made it one of the biggest hubs for the cannabis industry in Australia.
-It holds regular festivals celebrating its legalization and the growing industry around it.
+It holds regular festivals celebrating its legalisation and the growing industry around it.
+If you’re buying cookies, make sure you check the ingredients.

-All this success has had an impact on Nimbin’s property values.
-Homes in the town have seen their value increase by 11% to reach an average value of $635,000.
-What this means is that an average 3-bedroom house will set you back approximately $700,000.
-It makes it one of the more exclusive and highest-performing sectors in the Lismore property market.
-A feat that doesn’t look like changing anytime soon.
+This draws a lot of people to Nimbin, which boosts its property values.
+Homes in the town have seen their value increase by 15% over the last two years reach an average value of $667,500.
+It makes it one of the more exclusive and highest-performing sectors in the Lismore property market – a feat that doesn’t look like changing anytime soon.

 Population: 2,422